gilbertgit95/kagiweb-api-core-a/README.md

 ```

 ### Custom Middlewares
 The same as routes, no special syntax is required to create models as long as it is a valid mongoose model.
-Just `take note` of the mongoose library in the example, it uses mongoose from inside this package.
+But please **take note** of the mongoose library in the example, it uses mongoose from inside this package.

 ```ts
 import { Schema, model, Document, Types } from '@kagiweb-tech/api-core-a/mongoose'